openstack/nova/doc/source/placement.rst

 a resource provider can be a compute node, a shared storage pool, or an IP allocation pool.
 The placement service tracks the inventory and usage of each provider.
-For example, an instance created on a compute node may be a consumer of resources such as RAM and CPU from a compute node resource provider, DISK from an external shared storage pool resource provider and IP addresses from an external IP pool resource provider.
+For example, an instance created on a compute node may be a consumer of resources such as RAM and CPU from a compute node resource provider, disk from an external shared storage pool resource provider and IP addresses from an external IP pool resource provider.

 The types of resources consumed are tracked as **classes**.
-The service provides a set of standard resource classes but provides the ability to define custom resource classes as needed.
+The service provides a set of standard resource classes (for example `DISK_GB`, `MEMORY_MB`, and `VCPU`) and provides the ability to define custom resource classes as needed.

 References
 ~~~~~~~~~~